SeanFxyz/assembler_exemplar/docs/programming.md

 can use the chip's corresponding dictionary to get the correct output by bit-shifting *a* to the left (`<<`) to make room for *b*'s bits, then combining the two with bitwise OR (`|`) to create the dictionary key.
-In GDScript (and Python), key can be created with the expression `a << l | b`, where `l` is the number of bits in *a* (l = 1 for the NAND gate).
+In GDScript (and Python), the key can be created with the expression `a << l | b`, where `l` is the number of bits in *a* (l = 1 for the NAND gate).
 If the chip has more than two inputs, more bit-shifting and bitwise OR